kaiyuanshe/osschat/README.md

 ### Advance

-1. Using docker to get a more stable version
-2. Using an advance puppet to get a more stable version
+1. Using an advance puppet to get a more stable version.
+Learn more about it from the [Wechaty Puppet Directory](https://github.com/wechaty/wechaty-puppet/wiki/Directory)

-## Staging
+## DevOps & CI/CD

 We are current DevOps the master branch from the repo to Heroku under the protection of Travis CI.

-You can visit the staging system at <http://OSSChat.kaiyuanshe.cn/>
+You can visit the online system at <https://oss.chat>

 ## How to use